 If there is more than one owner, giving the notice required to anyone owner is sufficient.

 The notice must be in at least 8-point bold type if printed, or in capital letters, if typewritten.

 The notice must be in substantially the following language:

 Language For Lien Rights Notices

-“As required by the Wisconsin construction lien law, claimant hereby notifies owner that persons or companies performing, furnishing, or procuring labor, services, materials, plans, or specifications for the construction on owner’s land may have lien rights on owner’s land and buildings if not paid.
-Those entitled to lien rights, in addition to the undersigned claimant, are those who contract directly with the owner or those who give the owner notice within 60 days after they first perform, furnish, or procure labor, services, materials, plans or specifications for the construction.
-Accordingly, owner probably will receive notices from those who perform, furnish, or procure labor, services, materials, plans, or specifications for the construction, and should give a copy of each notice received to the mortgage lender, if any.
+“As required by the Wisconsin construction lien law, claimant hereby notifies the owner that persons or companies performing, furnishing, or procuring labor, services, materials, plans, or specifications for the construction on owner’s land may have lien rights on owner’s land and buildings if not paid.
+Those entitled to lien rights, in addition to the undersigned claimant, are those who contract directly with the owner or those who give the owner notice within 60 days after they first perform, furnish, or procure labor, services, materials, plans, or specifications for the construction.
+Accordingly, the owner probably will receive notices from those who perform, furnish, or procure labor, services, materials, plans, or specifications for the construction, and should give a copy of each notice received to the mortgage lender, if any.
 Claimant agrees to cooperate with the owner and the owner’s lender, if any, to see that all potential lien claimants are duly paid.”

 Any misstep in providing this lien notice could lead to the contractor losing its lien rights, and potentially thousands of dollars owed for work or materials provided to the project.